 Access to affordable and high quality early learning and childcare is an essential requirement for an equitable society, a thriving economy and sustainable communities and is a critical part of our nation's infrastructure.
-Early learning and Childcare childcare provision in Ireland is reaching capacity for some age groups and in some parts of the country, and new planning approaches and sustained investment will be required, particularly in areas of disadvantage and population growth, and noting the promotion of infill and brownfield housing development in existing settlements as set out in this Framework, to increase capacity and enable existing services to meet regulatory and quality requirements.
+Early learning and childcare provision in Ireland is reaching capacity for some age groups and in some parts of the country, and new planning approaches and sustained investment will be required, particularly in areas of disadvantage and population growth, and noting the promotion of infill and brownfield housing development in existing settlements as set out in this Framework, to increase capacity and enable existing services to meet regulatory and quality requirements.

-Investment in high quality, affordable early learning and childcare (including school-age childcare) and in Early Childhood Care and Education (ECCE)-is critical both as an educational support for children, and as an enabler of prerequisite of job creation and parental labour market participation.
+Investment in high quality, affordable early learning and childcare is critical both as an educational support for children, and as an enabler of parental labour market participation.

-The Department of Children and Youth Affairs, Equality, Disability, Integration and Youth (DCEDIY) are developing capacity in forward planning will work to put in place a more effective childcare planning function, to monitor, analyse and forecast early learning and childcare demand and supply in order to identify areas of mismatch and develop approaches to best meet needs, including through plan medium-to long-term-capital requirements investment.
-This function will take account of demand side examine data influencing demand, such as population growth and employment patterns, and supply, such as the forthcoming regulation of childminders. factors and the various options for childcare delivery (e.g. centre-based and home based provision) as well as working DCEDIY will also work together with the Department of Housing, Planning and Local Government and Heritage and local authorities through the planning process more generally to ensure appropriate levels of early learning and childcare effective access to childcare-provision are accessible to families as an integral element of the overall development process.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) are developing capacity in forward planning to monitor, analyse and forecast early learning and childcare demand and supply in order to identify areas of mismatch and develop approaches to best meet needs, including through capital investment.
+This function will examine data influencing demand, such as population growth and employment patterns, and supply, such as the forthcoming regulation of childminders.
+DCEDIY will also work together with the Department of Housing, Local Government and Heritage and local authorities to ensure appropriate levels of early learning and childcare provision are accessible to families as an integral element of the overall development process.